 - Business Data Communications

 - Cloud Computing

 - Enterprise Systems

 - Information Systems Security and Ethics or Advanced Programming for Business Analytics

 - Applied Systems Analysis

-Examples of Platform Taught on this Programme
+Examples of Platforms Taught on this Programme:

 There is also a major group project to be completed by the end of June.
 In teaching these subjects, a variety of sought-after technical skills ranging from programming, database design, business process modelling, usability/accessibility principles and software quality techniques are covered using leading-edge industry software.
 A strength of the MSc is that all of the technical skills are taught using examples, practical exercises and projects drawn from the world of business.
 Our focus is very much on the application of technology to business.

 Extensive career opportunities exist for graduates of the MSc in Information Systems Management (ISM) with companies in a variety of sectors, in Ireland and abroad.
 Employers of recent graduates include Fidelity Investments, Google, Accenture, Hewlett Packard, SAP, AIB, MetLife, Diageo, Lidl, Oracle, Boston Scientific, IBM and Microsoft.